Domestic Abuse & Violence

 Skilled domestic violence defense attorney, Terry Sherman has successfully represented defendants (and complainants in many instances) against criminal charges of domestic violence.

 When children/child support issues are present, complainants and defendants often have interests that are very different from the prosecutor’s.
 Typically both complainant and defendant want the defendant to stay employed, and maintain child support and/or health care benefits for the children.
-Some prosecutors are simply interested in conviction, regardless of its devastating consequences for any children involved.
 For these reasons and more it is critically important to obtain skilled, experienced counsel to represent you in such circumstances.